houssemko/Ublock-Origin-filters-for-Youtube/README.md

 ## 📦 What’s Included

 - Hides YouTube Shorts .
-- Removes “Suggested for you” and “Watch later” sections
+- Cleans up the homepage.
-- Cleans up the homepage
+- Increase the number of videos in the homepage.

 ## 🙏 Credits